MohistMC/MohistWiki/tutorials/bungeecord.md

 ```java
 online-mode=false //if you still want a premium only server you can set it inside of the waterfall's config file later
 ```
-If you are trying to setup a proxy in local you also need to change the "server-port" value in __server.properties__ -> set "server-port=25566" for example
+If you are trying to setup a proxy in local network you also need to change the "server-port" value in __server.properties__ -> set "server-port=25566" for example
 (If you have more than one server, *you should have more than one server if you are running a proxy*, don't set the same value here for every servers.)

 * Now, create a new folder for your Waterfall proxy, and launch it using this java command: